teuben/nemo/scripts/csh/mkmh97.md

 As in NEMO, units are virial units.

 1. **run=**:  run directory name, plus the name used in all the derived filenames, e.g. run0, which then creates files like run0/run0.1 and run0/run0.4.log etc.  Warning: if you specify an already used simulation, the integration step is skipped, but the analysis is done with whatever analysis parameters are given again.

 2. **nbody=**: number of bodies per plummer sphere.
 Notice that nbody=1 is also allowed, allowing you to check on Kepler orbits.
 [1000]

-3. **m=**
+3. **m=**: mass of the 2nd galaxy where the first galaxy has fixed mass=1

 4. **em=**: use equal mass particles?
-By default, each ysstem has same number of particles, even if their massed are different.
+By default, each system has same number of particles, even if their massed are different.

-4. **step=**: step time when snapshots are stored.
+4. **step=**: step time when full snapshots are stored.
 1 is probably ok, for movies you probably need 0.1.
 For very large values of nbody a larger value for the step is probably adviced, unless you have a lot of disk space.
+Perhaps step=5.
 [1.0]

-5. **v0=**: initial impact speed between the two spheres.
+5. **v0=**: initial impact speed between the two galaxies.
 Use positive values for a (near) collision.
 Negative values are reserved for a (near) circular orbit, although with the right choices of **v0** and **r0** a circular orbit can also be achieved.
    [1.0]

 6. **rp=**: initial impact parameter.
-0 means a head-on collision [0]
+0 means a head-on collision.
+Note MH97 use two conventions.
+[0]

 7. **r0=**: initial impact distance between the two spheres [10]

 8. **eps=**: gravitational softening.
 There are some codes in NEMO that allow negative softening, in which case a Post-Newtonian (PN) approximation is used.
 This is outside the realm of this study.
-[0.05]
+[0.0325]

-9. **kmax=**: parameter to control the timestep = 1/(2^kmax) [6]
+9. **kmax=**: parameter to control the timestep = 1/(2^kmax) [7]

 10. **code=**: Set to 0 if **hackcode1** (the original 1986 Barnes &
    Hut treecode) has to be used.
 It's a bit slower than the default